F-100 / O-1F BIRDDOG PILOT

 That T-38 of the Training Command.

 The Bird Dog O-1F was a two-place observation and liaison aircraft developed from the commercial Cessna Model 170 in 1949.
 It is powered by one 213-hp Continental 0-470-11 flat-six piston engine, has a maximum speed of 130 mph, and a range of 530 miles.
 As late as 1968, pilots of O-lEs would patrol over the Vietnam jungles in search of targets, mark them with signal rockets, and direct air strikes by tactical aircraft.
-A FAC, often an experienced fighter pilot, was assigned to a specific geographical area, so that he could readily identify enemy activity.
-If a FAC observed enemy ground targets, he marked them with smoke rockets so they could be easily attacked by fighter-bombers. Ίheir slow speed of 115 mph proved valuable in observation missions along friendly convoy routes while in contact with ground units to report location of enemy ambushes and direct air strikes against them Peter J. Vergados flew the aircraft above during his service in Phu Hiep.
-Its carries the name 'Anastasia' on its right and 'Zorba the Greek' in the front of the engine cowling.
+A FAC, often an experienced fighter pilot, was assigned to a specific geographical area so that he could readily identify enemy activity.
+If a FAC observed enemy ground targets, he marked them with smoke rockets so they could be easily attacked by fighter-bombers. Ίheir slow speed of 115 mph proved valuable in observation missions along friendly convoy routes while in contact with ground units to report the location of enemy ambushes and direct air strikes against them Peter J. Vergados flew the aircraft above during his service in Phu Hiep.
+It carries the name 'Anastasia' on its right and 'Zorba the Greek' on the front of the engine cowling.
 Noteworthy details are the smoke rockets and the radio antenna on top.
-According to Peter J. Vergados he christened his Bird Dog, 'Anastasia' because of his sweetheart who met during a Greek Dance on 1966 and who was supposed to marry her.
-As he stated: " Name was Bad Luck, she dumped me soon after and the the Plane went down in Mts West of Kontum with the pilot ."
+According to Peter J. Vergados, he christened his Bird Dog, 'Anastasia' because of his sweetheart who met during a Greek Dance in 1966 and who was supposed to marry her.
+As he stated: " Name was Bad Luck, she dumped me soon after and the plane went down in Mts West of Kontum with the pilot ."
 The Greek American pilot flew the #57-2980 during a morning sortie in the same area which was shot down during the afternoon hours, the same day!
 It must be noted that drawbacks in the O-1s such as lack of armor protection, no self-sealing fuel tanks, and reduced carriage capacity of rockets resulted in their replacement by the Cessna 0-2 and North American OV-10A and eventual assignment to the South Vietnamese Air Force.
 Peter J. Vergados awarded the Distinguished Flying Cross for his actions over Vietnam (Photos by Peter J. Vergados, Artwork by Phillippe Mehard)

 THE FIGHTER PILOT

 Say what you will about him: arrogant, cocky, boisterous and a fun-loving fool to boot.-he has earned his place in the sun.
 Across the span of fifty years, he has given his country some of its proudest moments and most cherished military traditions.
 But fame is short-lived and little the world remembers.
 Almost forgotten are the 1400 fighter pilots who stood alone against the might of Hitler's Germany during the dark summer of 1940--- and in the words of Sir Winston Churchill gave England "Its Finest Hour."
-Gone from the hardstands of Duxford are the 51's with their checkerboard noses that terrorized the finest fighter squadrons the Luftwaffe had.
+Gone from the hardstands of Duxford is the 51s with their checkerboard noses that terrorized the finest fighter squadrons the Luftwaffe had.
 Dimly remembered--the 4th Fighter Group that gave Americans some of their proud moments in the skies over Korea.
 How fresh in the recall are the Air Commandos who valiantly struck the VC in their aging "Skyraiders" in the rain-and-blood-soaked valley called A Shau?
-And how long will be remembered the "Thuds" and "Wolf Pack F-4's" over "Route Pack Six" and the flak-filled skies above Hanoi?
+And how long will be remembered the "Thuds" and "Wolf Pack F-4s" over "Route Pack Six" and the flak-filled skies above Hanoi?
 So here's a "Nickel on the Grass" to you, my friend, for your spirit, enthusiasm, sacrifice, and courage-but most of all to your friendship.
 Yours is a dying breed and when you are gone the world will be a lesser place.

 WHY I WANT TO BE A FIGHTER PILOT